osbolab/ying-sma/README.md

 ### SMA

 Configure the makefile by invoking `cmake` in the build directory.
-Build files are output to the *current directory* when running cmake, so make sure you're always in a subdirectory first.
+Build files are output to the current directory when running cmake, so make sure you're always in a subdirectory first.

 Cmake finds all of the source files and generates makefiles.
-You only need to run it once (or whenever you delete the build dir) and can run `make` after that.
-The makefile automatically updates itself when source files are added.
+You only need to run it once (or whenever you delete the build dir), after which you should run `make` to build the targets.
+The makefile automatically updates itself when source files are added or removed to or from the `CMakelists.txt` file.

 Cmake generates subdirectories in the build path for the subprojects, like the sma-ns3 library.
 Targets for that project are output to its build